RecipePesto Salmon with Roasted Artichoke Hearts

 - 3 cloves garlic, minced

-- 1 sixteen-ounce can artichoke hearts (rinsed and drained) or 1 nine-ounce package frozen artichoke hearts (thawed)
+- 1 can (16 ounces) artichoke hearts (rinsed and drained) or 1 nine-ounce package frozen artichoke hearts (thawed)

 - 1 large tomato, diced